kathan1803/YOLO-v3/README.md

 git clone https://github.com/kathan1803/YOLO-v3.git

 ### 2. Download the pre-trained weights:
-Download the pre-trained YOLOv3 weights file from here and place it in the weights directory https://pjreddie.com/darknet/yolo/
+Download the pre-trained YOLOv3 weights file from here and place it in the weights directory\n https://pjreddie.com/darknet/yolo/

 ## Results